chrisoc19/SimonSays/README.md

 ## Features

 ### Existing Features
-- On arriving at the page, the user can read a quick game description on the top of the page.
+- On arriving at the page, the user can click a button and read a quick game description on the top of the page.

 1. The power button
 - The power button is the button that turns on the game.